 Clark Wiley never wanted children.
 He hated the noise and stress they brought along.
 Nonetheless, the first baby girl did come along and Wiley left the child in the garage to freeze to death when she wouldn’t be quiet.

 The Wiley’s second baby died of a congenital defect, and then came along Genie Wiley and her brother John.
-While her brother also faced their father’s abuse, it was nothing compared to Wiley’s suffering.
+While her brother also faced their father’s abuse, it was nothing compared to Susan’s suffering.

 Though he was always a bit off, the death of Clark Wiley’s mother by a drunk driver in 1958 seemed to undo him completely.
 The end to the complicated relationship they shared fanned his cruelty into a bonfire, giving him entre into the dubious pantheon of the worst child abusers the country had ever seen.

 Clark Wiley decided that his daughter was mentally disabled and that she’d be useless to society.
 Thus, he banished society from her.
 No one was allowed to interact with the girl who was mostly locked in a blacked-out room or in a makeshift cage.
 He kept her strapped into a toddler toilet as a sort of straight-jacket, and she wasn’t potty-trained.